 6. Always protect yourself

-Every construction worker deals with unexpected issues, but “people can sue each other for the smallest of infractions,” McSweeney says.
+Every construction worker deals with unexpected issues – from water damage to excavation issues, but “people can sue each other for the smallest of infractions,” McSweeney says.
 That’s why insurance is critical.

 “You've got to make sure that you've got enough insurance to adequately protect you,” McSweeney says.
 “You better have enough liability coverage if something goes sideways.
 You don't want to have to lose everything.”